Brussels tram route 39

 The tram route 39 in Brussels, Belgium, is operated by STIB/MIVB, and connects Montgomery metro station in the municipality of Woluwe-Saint-Pierre to the Ban Eik stop in the Flemish municipality of Wezembeek-Oppem.

+History

+The tram route 39 began in 1925, and ran from the city centre to the Place Dumon/Dumonplein in the Stockel/Stokkel neighbourhood of Woluwe-Saint-Pierre, in eastern Brussels.
+The square had recently been purchased by the municipality and served as the turning circle for the tram.

 Route

 Starting from the underground terminus at Montgomery metro station, the route exits the tunnel to run on the north side of the Avenue de Tervueren/Tervurenlaan, mostly in reserved track, along with tram route 44.
 It then runs alongside Woluwe Park, Parmentier Park and the Mellaerts Ponds, passing the Brussels Urban Transport Museum.
 At the junction with the Avenue Alfred Madoux/Alfred Madouxlaan, the route exits the Avenue de Tervueren and heads toward Stockel/Stokkel metro station via the Avenue Orban/Orbanlaan.
 Past Stockel, the route runs on the Avenue de Hinnisdael/De Hinnisdaellaan and then turns right, where it enters the Flemish Region and the municipalities of Kraainem and Wezembeek-Oppem respectively.
 At some point, the route runs on a bridge over the Brussels Ring.